 Our Big-Toothed Aspen are doing well in the richer soil of the former parkland within our sanctuary.
 It is host to a great many butterfly larva including skippers, viceroys and admirals.

-Black Oaks are our true sun and sand loving trees, as they thrive in this harsh dry environment.
-Like other oaks, they are a magnet to wildlife, providing food for caterpillars and other insects to eat, and attracting birds to eat these insects.
-Both birds and mammals eat the acorns.
+These sun and sand lovers thrive in this harsh, dry environment.
+They are a magnet to wildlife, providing food for caterpillars and other insects, and attracting birds to eat these insects.
+Birds and mammals alike feast on the acorns.

-Box Elder is one of the main trees in our remnant area, the part of the bird sanctuary that was part of the original wild grove that was mostly cut down when Northwestern built the new visitors center.
+This is a dominant tree in our “remnant area,” the section of the bird sanctuary that had been part of an original wild grove mostly cut down when Northwestern University built its new visitors center.
 It is a favorite of many bird species.

 These trees provide shelter and food for insects, birds, and other animals.
 Its leaves are eaten by the caterpillars of several butterflies and the larvae of beetles and weevils, providing food for songbirds, woodpeckers and other species.

 Cottonwoods get their name from the fluffy cotton-like seeds produced by the female tree.
 This tree grows rapidly, sometimes up to 100 feet tall.
 Beavers love them, requiring us to wrap the trees with a protective four-foot-high fencing.

 An excellent shade tree, the hackberry is easily identified by its ridged bark and many insect galls on its leaves in summer.
 It acts as a host plant to butterflies, and its berries attract a variety of birds.

 We have a large Hawthorn near our entrance gate and several smaller ones planted in other parts of the sanctuary.
 Their berries attract robins, cardinals, finches and other thrushes.